Best Robotic Pool Cleaners (2026)

 If budget < $500

-→ Dolphin Nautilus Pool-Up (~$449) for a safe, corded dual-motor robot for above-ground/small pools, or WYBOT C1 (~$430) if cordless convenience matters more than cleaning power.
-Avoid the cheapest no-name cordless units (fire risk, weak suction). [src1, src2]
+→ WYBOT C1 (~$430, 40% off) for a 4-in-1 cordless with waterline cleaning, or Dolphin Nautilus Pool-Up (~$449, check Amazon stock) for a safe, corded dual-motor robot for above-ground/small pools.
+The Aiper Scuba S1 (~$160) is the cheapest option but the weakest performer.
+Avoid no-name cordless units (fire risk, weak suction). [src1, src2]

 If you have a large inground pool (50-60 ft)